Jongwoo-Lee/ME433_Advanced-Mechatronics/README.md

 In this course I learned how to
 - Design, solder and debug a printed circuit board (PCB)
+- Program a Microcontroller (PIC32MX250F128B) with the provided IDE
 - Communicate with advanced digital protocols like SPI, I2C and USB
 - Create physical prototypes with a laser cutter and 3d printer
 - Design a two-wheel vehicle with SolidWorks